P1xt/p1xt-guides/job-ready-javascript-edition-3.0.md

 - [ ]  Course: [Data Visualization and D3.js](https://www.udacity.com/course/data-visualization-and-d3js--ud507)
 - [ ]  Project: Clone [this](https://creativemarket.com/ikonome/686585-Material-Resume-Blue/screenshots/#screenshot2) online resume template
 - [ ]  Book: [JavaScript Allongé, the "Six" Edition](https://leanpub.com/javascriptallongesix)
-- [ ]  Project: [CodinGame](https://www.codingame.com/training)  finish all problems in the 'Classic Puzzle - Medium' setion.
+- [ ]  Project: [CodinGame](https://www.codingame.com/training)  finish all problems in the 'Classic Puzzle - Medium' section.
 - [ ]  Project: [100 Days of CSS](https://codepen.io/collection/AVPPQq/) in CodePen.
 Complete at least 5 more at this point.
-- [ ]  Tackle documentation: Pick [Angular](https://angular.io/), [React](https://reactjs.org/), or [Vue](https://vuejs.org/) and dive into it's official documentation, study it all, practice it, learn it thoroughly - then clone [this Admin template](http://rubix410.sketchpixy.com/ltr/dashboard) using whichever library/framework you chose.
+- [ ]  Tackle documentation: Pick [Angular](https://angular.io/), [React](https://reactjs.org/), or [Vue](https://vuejs.org/) and dive into its official documentation, study it all, practice it, learn it thoroughly - then clone [this Admin template](http://rubix410.sketchpixy.com/ltr/dashboard) using whichever library/framework you chose.
 Note that there are 'many' pages and features to this template, you should clone them all.
 Continue practicing by using your library/framework of choice on the majority of the projects from this point forward in the guide.
 - [ ]  Tackle documentation: Study the [Jest.io official docs](https://jestjs.io/) working through all the introduction and guides sections.
 - [ ]  Project: Create a web page using [this theme](https://blackrockdigital.github.io/startbootstrap-coming-soon/) as your inspiration, include all features (hover effects, animations, etc)
 - [ ]  Book: [JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)